Feb 01, 2023

 WooCommerce is a free open-source plugin for adding the eCommerce functionality to WordPress sites.
 It’s one of the best eCommerce website builders on the market.

-To get started with WooCommerce, simply find it on WordPress’ official plugin directory and install it.
+To get started with WooCommerce, you’ll need to first create a website with WordPress, then simply find it on official plugin directory and install it.
 After activating it, start uploading products and content on the platform.

 New online store owners won’t be confused about where to begin as WooCommerce provides a helpful guide consisting of six main steps to follow: Store details, Add my products, Set up payments, Set up tax, Set up marketing tools, and Personalize my store.

 You can set up an eCommerce store and configure all the settings straight from the WordPress admin dashboard.
 You can manage orders and products, view the customer list, add coupons, review business analytics, configure marketing tools, and check the system status.